Leroy Garcia

-Leroy Garcia is an American politician who served in the Colorado Senate from the 3rd district, from 2019 to 2022, as a member of the Democratic Party.
-He served as the president of the state senate from 2019 until his 2022 resignation to join the department of defense, and previously served as the Minority Leader from 2018 to 2019.
-Before his tenure in the state senate he served in the Colorado House of Representatives from the 46th district from 2013 to 2015, and on the city council in Pueblo, Colorado.
+Leroy M. Garcia Jr. is an American politician who served in the Colorado Senate from the 3rd district, from 2019 to 2022, as a member of the Democratic Party.
+He served as the president of the state senate from 2019 until his 2022 resignation to join the Department of Defense and previously served as the Minority Leader from 2018 to 2019.
+Before his tenure in the state senate, he served in the Colorado House of Representatives from the 46th district from 2013 to 2015 and on the city council in Pueblo, Colorado.

-Garcia was born in Pueblo, and educated at Pueblo Community College, the University of Phoenix, and Ashford University.
-He served in the United States Marine Corps from 2001 to 2007, and fought in the 2003 invasion of Iraq.
+Garcia was born in Pueblo and educated at Pueblo Community College, the University of Phoenix, and Ashford University.
+He served in the United States Marine Corps from 2001 to 2007 and fought in the 2003 invasion of Iraq.
 He began his involvement in politics with his election to the city council in Pueblo.
 He served a term in the state house before being elected to the state senate.

 Garcia was selected to serve as the assistant minority leader before switching positions with Minority Leader Lucía Guzmán and was later selected to serve as president of the state senate.
 An unsuccessful attempt was made to call a recall against him, but the petitioners only submitted four signatures.

 Early life and education

 Leroy Garcia was born in Pueblo, Colorado.
-He served in the United States Marine Corps from 2001 to 2007, and was involved in the 2003 invasion of Iraq.
+He served in the United States Marine Corps from 2001 to 2007 and was involved in the 2003 invasion of Iraq.
 He graduated with a degree in emergency medical services from Pueblo Community College, a bachelor's degree in management from the University of Phoenix, and a master's degree in organizational management from Ashford University.
-He married Michelle, who would later be appointed to serve on the Colorado Commission on Judicial Performance by Speaker Dickey Lee Hullinghorst in 2016, and had two children with her.
+He married Michelle, who was later appointed to serve on the Colorado Commission on Judicial Performance by Speaker Dickey Lee Hullinghorst in 2016.
+The couple has two children.
 Garcia served on the city council in Pueblo.